Last Updated on November 26, 2023 by Scott Allen

 Factors that Impact the Teacup Yorkies’ and Yorkies’ Prices

 Gender: Females are typically more expensive than males.
 This is because males are less in demand than females.
 However, many people choose females to breed.
-Most breeders have a spay/neuter agreement, so it is unlikely that breeding would be possible.
+Most breeders have a spay/neuter agreement, so breeding is unlikely.
 The average price difference between males and females from the same litter is $300-$500, although some breeders may charge the same amount.

-Coat: AKC recognizes only 4 colors in the breed standard.
+Coat: AKC recognizes only four colors in the breed standard.
 The coat must be shiny, smooth, and fine.
 Your puppy might be available for sale if his coat is more coarse than the others.
-However, if your puppy’s locks are so beautiful that Hollywood stars would envy them, you can be sure that you will have to pay for it.
+However, if your puppy’s locks are so beautiful that Hollywood stars would envy them, you can be sure that you will have to pay for them.

 The location of the Yorkie breeder

+Hiring a pet transport company is possible if the breeder doesn’t offer transportation services, such as organizing logistics or driving the dog yourself.
 This will cost you at least $200 but could easily reach the thousand-dollar mark.
-Based on various factors like cost of gas, distance, time, insurance, and land vs. flight, as well as other fees such as crates and certificates of health, the price will vary.
+Of course, the price will vary based on factors like gas, distance, time, insurance, land vs. flight, and other fees such as crates and health certificates.

 Backyard vs. Licensed Yorkie Breeder

-These tips will help you make the right decision when buying a Yorkie puppy.
+These tips will help you decide when buying a Yorkie puppy.

 1. Open communication